jthecodebuilder/PlayStation1VstsEx/README.md

 Both plugins use SPU emulation code from the [PsyDoom](https://github.com/BodbDearg/PsyDoom) PlayStation Doom port, and are mainly intended to allow for music production for that game.
 However, they could also easily be used for other PS1/PS2 related projects.

-LIMITATION: Both plugins must be used at a 48 (or 44.1) KHz sample rate, as per the original PS2 or PS1 hardware.
+LIMITATION: Either plugin must be used at a 48 (or 44.1) KHz sample rate, as per the original PS2 or PS1 hardware.
 Any other sample rates will result in incorrect results.

 BIG thanks to [BodbDearg](https://github.com/BodbDearg) for making the original plugins and code.